kmichaud/builtinsherbrooke/README.md

 As for the image/logo, fire up Photoshop and [download this template PSD](http://cl.ly/T8j5).
 If you turn on the guidelines, make sure your logo fits inside the inner guidelines and is roughly centered.
 Preferrably, use a background color other than white (it makes your company standout more and looks less boring).
 Save the image as a JPEG. **Put the logo in the `source/assets/images/entries/` directory**.

 **Commit and push.
-Then open up a pull-request.** If the pull-reqest is approved, it will be merged and pushed live.
+Then open up a pull-request.** If the pull-reqest is approved, it will be merged and automatically pushed to the site via a build process on CircleCI.

 **If this all sounds too technical**, feel free to [create an issue][create an issue] with the same information (logo, name, description, etc.) and one of the maintainers will add it in when they get time.